BrianWill/japanese_vocab/input.md

 You now catch basically all the information:

 > *Oh I see, Jack traded the cow for the beans, and the plant grew from the beans which he tossed out the window.
-Jack stole the giant's goose, the giant chased him, and Jack kills the giant by chopping down the beanstalk.*
+Jack stole the giant's goose, the giant chased him, and Jack killed the giant by chopping down the beanstalk.*

 ### 5. Full understanding of the nuance